-Let's check out a few more very significant findings.
+In this article we check out some very significant findings.
 Firstly, we will look at some serious discrepancies in an Apollo 14 still photograph of the famous golfing scene and compare it with the TV coverage of the same event.
-This photograph was published in the first edition of Moon Shot: The Inside Story of America’s Race to the Moon.
+This photograph was published in the first edition of Moon Shot: The Inside Story of America’s Race to the Moon, Turner Publishing Inc, 1994.

-2. Apollo 14 frame from NASA TV coverage
+2. Apollo 14 frame from the NASA TV coverage

 We have been aided in decoding this handiwork because both the TV camera and the ‘Hasselblad image’ have a viewpoint from approximately the same height and the same position.
 Moreover, in many respects where they should correspond, these two media do not do so.
 Without doubt this Apollo 14 ‘Hasselblad image’ is a COMPOSITE and we shall discuss it as such.